puravparab/waymo-api/README.md

 ### What is this?

-Waymo does not have an API where you can get ride prices after entering a pickup point and destination.
-This is my attempt at building an unofficial api for Waymo that you can run locally and get realtime ride prices.
+Waymo does not have an API where you can get ride prices after entering pickup/dropoff points.
+This is an unofficial python api for Waymo that can be run locally to get realtime waymo ride data.

 ### Setup